ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 1. *Descendants of George Mills of Yorkshire and Long Island, New York* at MillsAncestry.org.
 That site is now defunct and the contact information for it is no longer valid, however, an archived version exists, and I was able to locate its creator on Facebook to let him know about this documentation on Edward.
 This genealogy is dated 07 Aug 2003.

+2. *Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene*

-2. *A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica* (ancestry.com.
+3. *A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica* (ancestry.com.
 North America, Family Histories, 1500-1500 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2016.)
-This genealogy is dated 01 May 1939:
+This genealogy is dated 01 May 1939 and appears to use #2 above as a source.

+{{% fig  "genealogy/Genealogies-of-Long-Island-Families-p109" "800" /%}}

 <div class="cols">
 {{% fig "genealogy/1939-source2-pagea" "350" "img,link" /%}}
 {{% fig "genealogy/1939-source2-pageb" "350" "img,link" /%}}
 </div>

-What follows is based initially on the data from the archived version of MillsAncestry.org with supplemental or contradictory information from the second source in brackets, beginning with Edward's parents:
+What follows is based initially on the data from the archived version of MillsAncestry.org with supplemental or contradictory information from the other sources in brackets, beginning with Edward's parents:

 <blockquote class="quote-only">